Posts

 Image

 Two days back, I got myself a new pair of shoes.
 Like anyone would, I only bought after trying them and walking around the store.
 The next day, I wore them to work, and they felt awful and uncomfortable.
 Painful, even.
 So the whole day, I was mostly barefoot.
 That very evening, I wanted to return the shoes, but I was reluctant, because I’d worn them once and they looked slightly soiled.
 Still, I took them home, scraped the bottoms with a wet cloth, and made sure they looked new.
 When I told my mom that I was going to return them, she said, “No one in their right mind would refund or exchange old shoes.
 It doesn't matter whether you've worn them for an hour, a day, or a month.”
-I still wanted to try—‘cause what would I do with shoes that don't fit me?
+I still wanted to try, ‘cause what would I do with shoes that don't fit me?
 So I went to the store with the shoes, told them they didn't fit, and asked for an exchange.
-Though they were hesitant at first, after hearing my monologue, they checked with the owner—and to my surprise, they exchanged...
+Though they were hesitant at first, after hearing my monologue, they checked with the owner and to my surprise, they exchange...

 Doraemon: love, laughter and virtues